bmelanman/simpleFileManager/README.md

-# simpleFileManager
+# Simple File Manager

-A simple file system manager written in C.
+A simple file system manager written in C. The system is written mostly from scratch, using whatever solution seemed best at the time and principles based off of assumption and intuition.

 Current functionality includes:
 - Create a root directory
 - Create directories and files
 - Get nested directories and files